Skip to main content

 1. Atlas

-Atlas is best when the contract review problem is evidence control.
-If you already have contracts, amendments, policies, vendor terms, or due-diligence documents, Atlas can help turn those sources into a cited issue checklist that a reviewer can inspect.
+Atlas is best when reviewers need to check the evidence behind each finding.
+Add contracts, amendments, policies, vendor terms, or due-diligence files.
+Atlas can turn them into a cited issue checklist.

 Save or share the checklist only after that source check.
 Lawyers and contract owners still handle legal review, redlines, CLM approvals, and deal advice.

-Use Atlas when the team needs to compare contract language across several documents, preserve citation trails, or prepare questions for counsel.
-Do not use it as the final authority on enforceability, law, governing law, or deal strategy.
+Use Atlas to compare language across contracts, keep a record of sources, or prepare questions for counsel.
+Do not use it to make final decisions about the law or deal strategy.

 If your main job is source checking rather than software selection, the chat PDF guide covers adjacent document Q&A workflows.
 If the file set itself is the bottleneck, the organize PDFs guide covers page order, tags, and OCR before review.